 What do the cloud wars mean for enterprises?

-Market segments that are comprised of IaaS, public cloud is the fastest-growing, with more than 27 percent expected growth next year.
+Market segments that are comprised of IaaS and the public cloud are the fastest-growing, with more than 19.9% expected growth next year.

 Market growth like this prompts one question: Which monolithic corporation will claim the largest share?
 The answer is that it’s still an ongoing race.